zbalkan/zbalkan.github.io/_posts/2025-09-09-wazuh-rules.md

 ## Conclusion

 Wazuh's rule engine is best understood as a flexible system of relationships.
 Once this model is internalized, rules become easier to reason about, maintain, and scale.
 The complexity does not disappear, but when understood and maintained properly, it becomes a source of flexibility and precision instead of confusion.
 The engine traverses a graph structure per log, and if the graph is properly designed, the [time complexity](https://en.wikipedia.org/wiki/Time_complexity) gets closer to *O(log N)*, where *N* is the number of rules.
-If it were a regular list and rules were evalueated in a loop, the complexity would be *O(N)*, which means the worst-case scenario is looping till the last rule in the list.
+If it were a regular list and rules were evaluated in a loop, the complexity would be *O(N)*, which means the worst-case scenario is looping till the last rule in the list.
 So, the performance of Wazuh relies on a properly built hierarchy of rules.

 Start with a catch-all rule and get more specific one by one.
 Wazuh rules are building blocks.
 That's why you cannot convert from Sigma rules directly.
 You need to know the existing rules in your ruleset to build new rules on top.

 Now that you have a more accurate mental model of the Wazuh rules, review your custom rules to see what you can find and fine-tune.
 And please, do not copy-paste rules you find on various resources.

+---
+[^1]: For instance, a rule referring to itself, causing a cycle in the graph, may cause **out-of-memory** [issues](https://github.com/wazuh/wazuh/issues/10730).
+I could not replciate though.